SOBHII97/SOBHII97/README.md

 Link to ECPC Certificate: If you have a certificate or proof of participation, you can include a link to it in your CV or GitHub bio (e.g., "Qualified for ECPC 2023 – View Certificate").

-Good luck with your interview and your continued learning journey! 🚀